 - Enter student contact information (address, phone, email, school information and SSN)

 - Agree to the 21st Century Scholar Pledge

 - Enter income information for parent or guardian

 Applying Through a Local School or Community Organization

-If you don’t have access to the online application, your child’s school counselor may agree to submit an online application for you with help from the Scholar Enrollment Worksheet.
+If you don’t have access to the online application, your child’s school counselor may agree to submit an online application for you with help from the Scholar Enrollment Worksheet (available in other languages here).
 You can ask your counselor for help applying, and direct them to this site once you’ve provided all the required enrollment information.

 School counselors and local community organizations may agree to submit an online application on behalf of a student in ScholarTrack.
-Counselors and partners can use the Scholar Enrollment Worksheet to help collect the needed information to apply online.
+Counselors and partners can use the Scholar Enrollment Worksheet (available in other languages here) to help collect the needed information to apply online.
 The worksheet will also guide you through special scenarios—such as a student currently in foster care.